dr. P (Pim) de ZwartAssistant Professor

 I studied economic and social history at the University of Wisconsin-Madison, the London School of Economics, Harvard University and Utrecht University.
 I received my MA from Utrecht University in 2010 (cum laude) and my PhD in 2015 (cum laude).
-In my dissertation I examined the Dutch East India Company's intercontinental trade and its effects on living standards in its commercial empire c.
+In my dissertation I examined the Dutch East India Company's intercontinental trade and its effects on living standards in Southern Africa and Asia, c.
 1600 - c.
 1800.
-My thesis was awarded the Economic History Society's Thirsk-Feinstein Disseration Prize and was published by Brill in 2016.
-In addition, I have published articles on the origins of globalization, as well as the economic histories of Indonesia, South Africa and Sri Lanka, and on the long-term relationship between trade and economic development.
+My thesis won the Economic History Society's Thirsk-Feinstein Prize for Best Dissertation in Economic and Social History in 2016.

 Email: pim.dezwart [at] wur.nl